nimbus-cloud/chaos-galago/README.md

 ```

 A service instance will be created with the default probability (0.2) and frequency (5) set.
-Many applications can be bound to a single service-instance if you desire them to use the same probabilty and frequency.
+Many applications can be bound to a single service-instance if you desire them to use the same probability and frequency.

 All frequencies are set in minutes and can be any value between 1 and 60.
 All probabilities are set as a float and must be between 0 and 1.